rakuri255/UltraSinger/README.md

     --plot                  True|False >> ((default) is False)
     --format_version        0.3.0|1.0.0|1.1.0 >> ((default) is 1.0.0)
     --musescore_path        path to MuseScore executable

+    [yt-dlp]
+    --cookiefile            File name where cookies should be read from

     [device]
     --force_cpu             True|False >> ((default) is False)  All steps will be forced to cpu